 - Large accumulations of guano often located in corners of attics

 - Presence in chimneys, though sometimes by accident

 - Bites or scratches that can lead to potentially fatal diseases

 If you are finding signs of bat presence on your property or if you spot one, or want to know how to get rid of bats from your attic and chimney, please call our Wildlife X Team® at (817) 431-3007 today.
 We can help you solve your bat problems permanently!

 More About Bats

-- Bats are found all around the world and there are hundreds of different species of bat, living in forests and caves, particularly in the Southern Hemisphere.
-The bumblebee bat found in the jungles of Thailand, is the smallest mammal in the world and weighs less than a penny!
+- Bats are found all around the world and there are hundreds of different species of bats, living in forests and caves, particularly in the Southern Hemisphere.
+The bumblebee bat found in the jungles of Thailand is the smallest mammal in the world and weighs less than a penny!

-- Bats hunt at night using their exceptional sight to pick out their prey, generally insects, frogs and small rodents.
-The size of bat varies with the species, but some bats can have a wingspan of over 2 meters, like the Indonesian giant flying fox!
+- Bats hunt at night using their exceptional sight to pick out their prey, generally insects, frogs, and small rodents.
+The size of the bat varies with the species, but some bats can have a wingspan of over 2 meters, like the Indonesian giant flying fox!
 Smaller bat species can be as little as only 2 cm.